nixworks/public/news/2009/11/30/index.md

 ##### Agathon Rwasa
 ### [ Former rebel leader Agathon Rwasa, of the National Liberation Forces in Burundi, is selected as a candidate in next year's presidential election. ](/news/2009/11/30/former-rebel-leader-agathon-rwasa-of-the-national-liberation-forces-in-burundi-is-selected-as-a-candidate-in-next-year-s-presidential-ele.md)
-_Context: National Liberation Forces, Burundi, Agathon Rwasa_
+_Context: National Liberation Forces, Agathon Rwasa, Burundi_

 ##### New railway station
 ### [ A new railway station opens in Workington, providing a link across the River Derwent after all but one of the bridges in the town were put out of action by floods. ](/news/2009/11/30/a-new-railway-station-opens-in-workington-providing-a-link-across-the-river-derwent-after-all-but-one-of-the-bridges-in-the-town-were-put.md)
-_Context: new railway station, Workington, River Derwent, floods_
+_Context: floods, Workington, River Derwent, new railway station_

 ##### John Demjanjuk
 ### [ John Demjanjuk goes on trial in Munich accused of war crimes relating to the killing of 27,000 Jews in the Holocaust. ](/news/2009/11/30/john-demjanjuk-goes-on-trial-in-munich-accused-of-war-crimes-relating-to-the-killing-of-27-000-jews-in-the-holocaust.md)